Prakrit: Jain Prakrit

-Some 19th-20th century European scholars, such as Hermann Jacobi and Ernst Leumann, made a distinction between Jain and non-Jain Prakrit literature.
+Some 19th–20th century European scholars, such as Hermann Jacobi and Ernst Leumann, made a distinction between Jain and non-Jain Prakrit literature.
 Jacobi used the term "Jain Prakrit" (or "Jain Maharashtri", as he called it) to denote the language of relatively late and relatively more Sanskrit-influenced narrative literature, as opposed to the earlier Prakrit court poetry.
 Later scholars used the term "Jain Prakrit" for any variety of Prakrit used by Jain authors, including the one used in early texts such as Tarangavati and Vasudeva-Hindi.
 However, the works written by Jain authors do not necessarily belong to an exclusively Jain history, and do not show any specific literary features resulting from their belief in Jainism.
 Therefore, the division of Prakrit literature into Jain and non-Jain categories is no longer considered tenable.

 Status

+Under the Mauryan Empire various Prakrits enjoyed the status of royal language.
+Prakrit was the language of Emperor Ashoka who was patron of Buddhism.

 Prakrit languages are said to have held a lower social status than Sanskrit in classical India.
 In the Sanskrit stage plays, such as Kalidasa's Shakuntala, lead characters typically speak Sanskrit, while the unimportant characters and most female characters typically speak Prakrit.

-While Prakrits were originally seen as 'lower' forms of language, the influence they had on Sanskrit - allowing it to be more easily used by the common people - as well as the converse influence of Sanskrit on the Prakrits, gave Prakrits progressively higher cultural prestige.
+While Prakrits were originally seen as 'lower' forms of language, the influence they had on Sanskrit – allowing it to be more easily used by the common people – as well as the converse influence of Sanskrit on the Prakrits, gave Prakrits progressively higher cultural prestige.

 Mirza Khan's Tuhfat al-hind (1676) characterizes Prakrit as the language of "the lowest of the low", stating that the language was known as Patal-bani ("Language of the underground") or Nag-bani ("Language of the snakes").

 Among modern scholars, Prakrit literature has received less attention than Sanskrit.
 Few modern Prakrit texts have survived in modern times, and even fewer have been published or attracted critical scholarship.
-Prakrit has not been designated as a classical language by the Government of India, although the earliest Prakrit texts are older than literature of most of the languages designated as such.
-One of the reasons behind this neglect of Prakrit is that it is not tied to a regional, national, ethnic, or religious identity.
+Prakrit was designated as a classical language on 3 October 2024 by the Government of India, as the earliest Prakrit literature is older than most Indian literatures.